AliOsseili/ChatApp/README.md

 First pull files and do a "npm i" in both client and server folders.

+Then create a ".env" file in your "Server" folder and paste in the following:
+DB_CONNECT="(replace with your connection string to mongodb)"

 Then open a terminal in each folder directory, typing "npm run start" in BOTH.